nycmeshnet/nycmesh.net/content/blog/how.md

 NYC Mesh docs site is comprehensive- [NYC Mesh docs](https://docs.nycmesh.net/)

+We try to keep a [list](https://www.meshcenter.org/networks/) of Mesh network when we accross one.
+If you find an active Community Wifi Network not on the list, drop us a line and we'll add it.

 **Essential Reading**

 [Telecommnications Reclaimed](https://www.netcommons.eu/sites/default/files/telecom-reclaimed-web-single-page.pdf) is a guide to building a community network.
 It was written collectively by a group of community network pioneers in Europe in 2018.